 To this end, Princeton Day School's curriculum provides students with a broad base of academic knowledge and experience, and at the same time, stimulates them to develop the habits of mind that ensure future success.
 Talented faculty and talented students create an intellectually challenging campus environment.

-We operate on a trimester system.
+We operate on a semester system.
 Freshmen and sophomores take a majority of required courses, building a core foundation of essential skills in science, English, mathematics, foreign language, history, religion and the arts.
-Each trimester, students take four or five major courses that meet four times a week (five times for lab courses), and a minor course that meets two or three times per week.
+Each semester, students take four or five major courses that meet four times per seven-day cycle (five times for lab courses), and a minor course that meets two or three times per cycle.

 As juniors and seniors, students are able to explore areas of particular interest, choosing from a rich array of electives and college-level Advanced Placement courses.
 During the final trimester before graduation, seniors pursue independent projects.